Kissing the Kavalier

 This book is based on the opera, Arabella, by Richard Strauss and Hugo von Hofmansthal.
 Hofmansthal died suddenly of a heart attack while dressing for his son's funeral, who had committed suicide.
 Strauss's intention was to make Zdenka, not Arabella, the heroine of the opera.
 I've done what I think the composer and librettist wanted and made Zdenka, the cross-dressing, younger sister, the main character of my book.
 I hope you enjoy this excerpt.

-There's preceding Prologue, which I've chosen not to include.
+There's a preceding Prologue, which I've chosen not to include.

 Vienna, Austria, 1867